astronomer/airflow-guides/facebook-ads-to-redshift.md

 ## How to build a Facebook Ads to Redshift pipeline using Airflow

-In this guide, we’ll explore how you can use Airflow to move your CRM data from Facebook Ads to Redshift.
+In this guide, we’ll explore how you can use Airflow to move your ad data from Facebook Ads to Redshift.
 Note that this is an effective and flexible alternative to point-and-click ETL tools like Segment, Alooma, Xplenty, Stitch, and ETLeap.

 Before we get started, be sure you have the following on hand:
 * A Facebook Ads